Can you pull off a drop-dead, killer thank you letter?

 I know organizations that bring stationery to the board meetings and have board members hand-write letters.

-I love this and it helps connect trustees to the fundraising process.
+I love this, because it helps connect trustees to the fundraising process.

 13. Have a high-ranking person personally sign the letter.